 Henry’s entrepreneurial brain went into overdrive.
 He imagined a coconut yoghurt that was so smooth and creamy that people would fall in love with the taste first, then be impressed by its health benefits.
 But could it be done?
 Henry had no idea.
 He was propelled by a passion that stemmed from his idyllic childhood.
 He’d never made yoghurt in his life, but working with coconuts was second nature to him.

-It took six months of daily testing, handcrafting batch after batch, for Henry to perfect Australia’s first coconut yoghurt alternative: COYO.
+It took six months of daily testing, handcrafting batch after batch, for Henry to perfect Australia’s first coconut yoghurt alternative: COYO®.
 Sandra was hesitant to embark on a new business venture at their stage in life.
-But she was also excited by the new world of dietary decadence they could offer people living with dairy, lactose and gluten intolerances.
+But she was also excited by the new world of dietary decadence they could offer people living with dairy and lactose intolerances.
 She knew first-hand how hard it could be.
-Sandra had developed severe asthma after having her first child and as a trained naturopath, had traced it back to an imbalance in her gut.
-She discovered she was allergic to gluten and intolerant to dairy, and her health improved dramatically when she ate fermented foods and probiotics to build up her gut flora.
+Sandra had developed severe asthma after having her first child and as a studied integrative nutritionist, had traced it back to an imbalance in her gut.
+She discovered she was intolerant to dairy, and her health improved dramatically when she ate fermented foods and probiotics to build up her gut flora.

 In November 2009, Sandra took a sample to her yoga class and the feedback she received was right on the mark: “Mmm, heaven in a mouthful”.
 Upon trialling the product, the manager of a local health food store said if they could make the product commercially, every health food store in Australia would buy it.
 It was that good.